PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 - When a new peer joins the torrent, the tracker randomly selects a subset of peers from the set of participating and sends the IP addresses of these 50 peers to the new peer.
 - TCP connections are attempted to all the peers on the list, successful ones becoming "neighboring peers"
 - As time goes on peers may join and leave
-- At any given tim, each peer will have a subset of chunks from the file, with different peers having different subsets
+- At any given time, each peer will have a subset of chunks from the file, with different peers having different subsets
 - Periodically, a host will ask each of her neighboring peers for a list of the chunks that they have.
 - If you have _L_ different neighbors, you will obtain _L_ lists of chunks, at any given time, you will have a subset of chunks and will know which chunks your neighbors have.
 - Next, you have to answer which chunks you should request first and to which of your neighbors should you send requested chunks